 You: See how much clearer this is?
 Each time you add a description, it helps your reader picture Rocket even better!
 Now, do you notice a repeated word?

 You: Yup!
 You have some options.
-You can use your thesaurus and replace one “black” with a synonym; you can remove one use of the word “black” altogether; or you can use a different descriptive word that isn’t a color word at all.
+For example, you can use your thesaurus and replace one “black” with a synonym—or you can remove one use of the word “black” altogether.
+Or, you can use a different descriptive word that isn’t a color word at all.

 Son: His shiny black eyes sparkle on each side of his ebony vinyl beak.
 (Or, His shiny button eyes sparkle on each side of his black vinyl beak.
 Or, His shiny black eyes sparkle on each side of his vinyl beak.)